Sociedad Minera y Metalúrgica de Peñarroya: Multinational company

 Throughout its existence, SMMP's activities spread throughout Europe, Africa and South America, giving rise to a multinational company.

 In metropolitan France, the first operations were quite late compared to its activities in Spain.
 In 1917 "Peñarroya" obtained the concession of the lead deposits of Pierrefitte, in the department of Hautes-Pyrénées, but the works would not start until 1940.
 A similar situation occurred at the mines of La Plagne, in the Haute-Savoie region, and Orb, in Vaucluse.
 The three mines remained active with various vicissitudes until 1969, 1973 and 1954, respectively.
 The fields in the Largentière district in Ardèche, which were in operation from 1964 to 1988 with high productivity, performed better.
 In addition to Spain, within the Mediterranean basin, the "Peñarroya" company also developed its activities in Greece and Italy.
 In Greece it exploited the famous Laurion mines through a subsidiary, the Compagnie française du Laurium, from the 19th century until its closure in 1977.
 In the case of Italy, for many years the Sardinian mines were the main center of activity of SMMP in the country.
-Later the French company would operate through a subsidiary, Pertrusola, which throughout the 1960s and 1970s exploited various deposits throughout the peninsula: the mines of Raibl (Udine), Salafossa (Piave), Crotona (Sicily) and Vado Ligure (Liguria).
+Later the French company would operate through a subsidiary, Pertrusola, which throughout the 1960s and 1970s exploited various deposits throughout the peninsula: the mines of Raibl (Udine), Salafossa (Piave), Crotona (Calabria) and Vado Ligure (Liguria).

 In Africa, SMMP had an intense geological research activity in several countries, especially in Morocco, where several deposits, smelters, washing plants, etc. were in operation.
 From 1950 onwards it associated with other companies to exploit several mines, maintaining its activities in the Maghreb country until 1975.
 "Peñarroya was also active in South America since 1950, mainly in Chile and Brazil.
 In the Andean country it became associated in 1951 with the mining company of M'Zaita, of French capital, which it absorbed in 1960.
 Its activities were concentrated around the La Disputada and El Soldado mines, as well as the Chagres smelter, working mainly copper.
 The deposits and facilities were unified under a single subsidiary, the company "Disputada", which remained under the control of SMMP until the early 1970s.
 In Brazil, it assumed the technical management of several mining operations and came to own two smelters.